LqhResearch/jofu-number-to-words/README.md

-> 🌐 This documentation is available in: [🇬🇧 English](./README.md) | [🇻🇳 Vietnamese](./README_vi.md)
+> 🌐 This documentation is available in: [🇬🇧 English](./README.md) | [🇻🇳 Vietnamese](./README_vi.md) | [🇨🇳 Chinese](./README_zh.md)

 # @jofu/number-to-words

-The `@jofu/number-to-words` library provides accurate and flexible conversion of numbers into words in both Vietnamese and English.
-It supports integers, decimals, and negative numbers, with configurable options to control how decimals and thousands separators are read in both languages.
+The `@jofu/number-to-words` library provides a reliable and flexible solution for converting numbers into words in Vietnamese, English, and Chinese.
+It supports converting integers, decimals, and negative numbers, with configuration options to control the formatting of decimal places and thousand separators for all three languages.

 ## Installation

-You can install the library using npm or yarn:
+You can install the library via npm or yarn:

 ```bash
 npm install @jofu/number-to-words